ALTERNATIVE CAREERS FOR DOCTORS

 Dual qualifications in medicine and law are highly sought after.
 So this is particularly relevant for senior roles in risk management for health trusts or coroners.
 Alternatively, opportunities can also be found in medical defence organisations.
 Law firms also look out for people specializing in medical law. lawsociety.org.uk; www.sodil.co.uk

 Generally work in a consultancy and deals with the relationship between work and health.
 And they aim to prevent injuries and illness that can occur as a result of work.
 For this reason, you would support the rehabilitation of people back into the workforce. www.som.org.uk

 There many varied roles for doctors in pharma.
 So it may include research, clinical pharmacology, medical affairs, medical advisory and medicines safety.
 Patient contact is limited but still possible in clinical trials.
 Furthermore, there is also a specialist training pathway in pharmaceutical medicine. www.abpi.org.uk

 This would involve providing a GP service to prison inmates.
 Therefore, you would be expected to have experience in emergency medicine, primary care, communicable diseases, drug use and mental health.
 There is a free course available which covers all human rights and ethics. www.gov.uk

-This speciality aims to support the health of a general population rather than at an individual level.
-The role can vary from responding to outbreaks of a disease to the long-term planning of healthcare and health education.
+This speciality aims to support the health of a general population.
+The role can greatly vary.
+So you may be responding to outbreaks of a disease or planning for health education.
 There is a public health speciality training pathway offered by fph.org.uk, as well as a portfolio route to being a Public Health consultant.
-The broad sector includes numerous other careers besides medicine.
+This broad sector includes numerous other careers besides medicine.